Janelle Saffin: Political career

 Saffin then faced a difficult contest in the general election against new National Party candidate Chris Gulaptis, with previous member Ian Causley having decided to retire at the election.
 Causley had held the seat with a 5.5-point margin, which saw the possibility of victory initially considered unlikely.
 However, as Labor continued to poll well in the seat, they began to supply more resources to the campaign, with the party's assistant secretary declaring Page to be a "target seat" in September.
-Saffin campaigned heavily on industrial relations, health and housing affordability, and received a 2PP swing of 7.8 points, beating the Nationals candidate on preferences.
+Saffin campaigned heavily on industrial relations, health and housing affordability, and received a 2PP swing of 7.8 points, defeating the Nationals candidate.
 This resulted in Page being one of the first seats nationally to be declared on election night.
 Saffin was re-elected at the 2010 federal election with a further 1.8-point swing, against the national trend.

 On 21 March 2013 Saffin resigned as Government Whip after an attempt to replace Prime Minister Julia Gillard with the previous Prime Minister Kevin Rudd failed.
 The attempt foundered when Rudd unexpectedly announced that he would not contest the position.
 Saffin had indicated support for Rudd.

 Saffin was defeated at the 2013 election by Nationals candidate Kevin Hogan in a rematch of the 2010 election.

 At a TAFE rally on 23 September 2015, with Labor's Shadow Minister for Vocational Education, Sharon Bird, Saffin announced that she would again contest the federal seat of Page at the 2016 election.
 Despite achieving a small swing in her favour, Saffin was defeated by Kevin Hogan in their third consecutive election against each other.

 On 22 April 2018 Saffin won pre-selection to contest the NSW State seat of Lismore, which she won on 23 March 2019.
 This was one of just two seats Labor won off the Coalition in the election and represented the first time Labor had won the Lismore electorate since 1962.
 In doing so, Saffin became the first woman to represent the seat.

 Saffin received prominent media coverage during the 2022 Lismore floods, both for her support of residents stranded by the flood and where she was forced to swim through flood waters herself after being trapped by rising water at a friend's home.

 Saffin won re-election at the 2023 New South Wales state election increasing her primary vote by over 19 points and delivering a 2PP swing of over 12 points in her favour, one of the largest swings in the state.

-Saffin was sworn in as Minister for Recovery, Minister for Small Business, and Minister for the North Coast.
+In 2025, Saffin was sworn in as Minister for Recovery, Minister for Small Business, and Minister for the North Coast.

+Saffin has confirmed that she will again contest the division of Lismore at the 2027 New South Wales election.